chadn/custom-jira-php/README.md

   -k key  jira issue key, will add comment containing worklog summary.
 Optional.
   -c fn   config file, where you store apiCredentials.
 Optional, default is ./jira-config.php -j jql  encoded jql to further limit results (beyond dates and users).
 Should not have "Order by".
+  -w      instead of giving daily totals, give totals per week.
   -v      verbose output, including basic timing info with API.
-  -d      debug output - VERY verbose, including "all worklog authors" (jira usernames for -u).
+  -d      debug output - warning - this contains a ton of information.
   -h      show this help and exit.

 Examples: